 - 1 vanilla pod or 1 tsp ground vanilla

-- 2 tsp xylitol or sweetener of choice, adjust to taste (if you use stevia halve the amount)
+- 2 tsp powdered sweetener adjust to taste

 - extra strawberries to decorate